souravsinha1997/BankingProject/README.md

 BankingProject:

-Overview This project is a comprehensive banking platform designed to handle various aspects of Internet Banking, including user management, account management, beneficiary management, transactions, service requests(Loan).
+This project is a comprehensive banking platform designed to handle various aspects of Internet Banking, including user management, account management, beneficiary management, transactions, service requests(Loan).
 It follows a microservices architecture to ensure scalability and maintainability.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++